top of page

 Young People's Chamber Orchestra (YPCO) was founded in 1982 by beloved music teacher Ellen Mindell.
 The YPCO philosophy is to provide a musical learning experience for young string musicians in the community - which has grown to include participants from all over the bay - Berkeley, Albany, Kensington, Oakland, Alameda, Lafayette, Richmond, El Cerrito, San Pablo, Marin, Santa Clara and San Francisco.

 Rem Djemilev has been the Music Director and Conductor for YPCO since 1998, and under Rem’s gifted leadership, the orchestra has further solidified its reputation as a nurturing environment where young musicians can build their ensemble playing skills.
+Additionally, Rem expertly crafts arrangements to the skill levels of individual students, exploring a diversity of composers and musical styles.

 Cooperation